ppy/osu-wiki/wiki/Tournaments/MALE/en.md

 <!-- ![MALE Logo](img/logo.png) -->

-The **Most Amazing LAN Ever** (***MALE***) is an osu! and osu!mania BYOC LAN tournament hosted by ![][flag_US] [ForceJansen](https://osu.ppy.sh/users/5566923) and ![][flag_US] [Chest Flattener](https://osu.ppy.sh/users/4292614).
-It will take place during *Highlander Con 2019*, a competitive gaming festival hosted by Highlander Gaming at the University of California, Riverside (*UCR*).
+The **Most Amazing LAN Ever** (***MALE***) was an osu! and osu!mania BYOC LAN tournament hosted by ![][flag_US] [ForceJansen](https://osu.ppy.sh/users/5566923) and ![][flag_US] [Chest Flattener](https://osu.ppy.sh/users/4292614).
+It took place during *Highlander Con 2019*, a competitive gaming festival hosted by Highlander Gaming at the University of California, Riverside (*UCR*).

 ## Event Details

-The Most Amazing LAN Ever will be run over the duration of Highlander Con, from roughly 9:00 a.m. to 10:00 p.m.
-PST on Sunday, January 27th, 2019. osu! and osu!mania tournaments will start around 3:00 p.m. and 11:00 a.m., respectively.
-The schedule of matches will be determined as the event goes on.
+The Most Amazing LAN Ever was run over the duration of Highlander Con, from 9:00 a.m. to 10:00 p.m.
+PST on Sunday, January 27th, 2019. osu! and osu!mania tournaments started around 3:00 p.m. and 11:00 a.m., respectively.

-Near the center of the UCR campus, the Highlander Union Building is where most of the events for Highlander Con will be taking place.
-The Most Amazing LAN Ever will be in HUB 269, on the second floor.
-To be allowed in, you must [register for Highlander Con 2019](https://www.eventbrite.com/e/highlander-con-2019-tickets-54040467493) and have your ticket ready to scan on entry.
+Near the center of the UCR campus, the Highlander Union Building is where most of the events for Highlander Con took place.
+The Most Amazing LAN Ever was held in HUB 269.

-If you will be driving yourself to the event, it's recommended that you park at Lot 1 because the school will allow all-day free parking there.

 ## Prizes

-All prizes will be awarded to both the osu! and osu!mania winners.
+All prizes were awarded to both the osu! and osu!mania winners.

 | Placing | Prize(s) |
 | :-: | :-- |